 2. I always want to know what to do next.

 At one time, the rule of thumb was to include instructions on every screen.
 Experienced users may no longer need this if the options are obvious, though stating the instructions once or twice at the start covers people who are new to eLearning.
 If the design is non-linear and exploratory, let the audience know what problem they need to solve.
 Let them know they should be exploring.
 Whatever it is, your audience should not sit and wonder what to do next.

-It’s surprisingly difficult to write concise and clear screen instructions that all learners will understand.
+It’s surprisingly difficult to write concise and clear screen instructions for the eLearning user interface that all learners will understand.
 You’ll most likely require several revisions.
 Run your instructions by sample audience members or co-workers to see if they understand.
 Also, see these tips for writing microcopy.

 In the example below, the instructions on the left are unnecessarily long (and exaggerated to make a point).
 The shorter instructions on the right are sufficient and avoid potential confusion about what action to take.